AnnaKondrDeveloper/Newsletter/README.md

 <h2>After sign up</h2>
 User's data gets added on the mailchimp's server.<br>
-The data can be used to send monthly emails
+The data can be used to send weekly emails

 <h2>Check out the application</h2>
 Find the application runnning => https://rocky-tundra-35654.herokuapp.com/